Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 Note that if $H$ is already $M$-uniform and $m=M$, then the UHEC and standard HEC vectors coincide.
 It is straightforward to see that this measure is well-defined in the sense that the UHEC vector is positive and unique (up to scaling), as was the HEC measure. \begin{theorem}[Existence and uniqueness of the UHEC] Under the assumptions of Definition \ref{def:m-UHEC}, the UHEC vector exists and it is unique. \end{theorem}

-\textit{Proof:} Lemma \ref{lem:uplifted-connected} guarantees the strong connectedness of the uplifted hypergraph, and the Perron-Frobenius theorem for strongly connected hypergraphs \cite{chang2008perron} guarantees the existence and uniqueness of its HEC. $\square$
+\begin{proof} Lemma \ref{lem:uplifted-connected} guarantees the strong connectedness of the uplifted hypergraph, and the Perron-Frobenius theorem for strongly connected hypergraphs \cite{chang2008perron} guarantees the existence and uniqueness of its HEC. \end{proof}

-\subsubsection{The pairwise case}
+\subsection{The pairwise case}

 The uplift procedure is not restricted to higher-order networks: one can also apply it to pairwise interaction networks.
-While in real applications there is no obvious reason why one would prefer it to other, well-established, spectral centrality measures, for us it will be interesting to discuss it as a means of comparison with them.
+While in real applications there is no obvious reason why one would prefer it to other, well-established, spectral centrality measures, for us it will be interesting to discuss it as a means of comparison with them: if the centrality outcome after the uplift into a hypergraph was considerably different from the centrality outcome of the pairwise eigenvector centrality, that would have signaled a flaw in our approach.

 Consider a pairwise interaction graph $G=(V, E)$ with adjacency matrix $A=(a_{ij})$.
 Uplift it to $\widetilde{H}^3=(\widetilde{N},\widetilde{E})$.
 Its $3$-uniform tensor can be decomposed as

 With this decomposition, one can rewrite the HEC equation \ref{eq:3uniform-hec} as